fanpu/blog/courses.md

 ### Fall 2022
 - &#11088; 15-859 CC &nbsp; **[Algorithms for Big Data](https://www.cs.cmu.edu/~dwoodruf/teaching/15859-fall22/index.html)**, [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/)

+  Woodruff is one of the giants in sketching and numerical linear algebra, having developed many of its most important algorithms.
+  There is even a sklearn function called the [Clarkson-Woodruff transform](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.clarkson_woodruff_transform.html) that is named after him.

+  His teaching is extremely clear as he makes sure to justify and explain every step used in a proof.
+The analysis for many sketching algorithms is highly non-trivial, but Woodruff manages to pull off explaining it in a way that reads like a storybook.
+  He cares deeply about the class and the student's learning, and one thing that still amazes me to this day is how he will respond to my
+  Piazza questions on a weekend in 2 minutes consistently.
+I even made a [meme about it](https://t.co/zSg7KwmJkN).

+  The homework problems are long but rewarding, and you will become initimately familiar with all sorts of linear algebra manipulations and properties.

+  One caveat is that the weekly lectures are 3-hours with a 10-minute break in the middle.
+Given how dense the lectures are, this can be quite taxing, so bring snacks or caffeine if needed.

 - &#10084;&#65039; 15-859 OO &nbsp; **[Randomness in Computation](https://www.cs.cmu.edu/~praveshk/randomness.html)**, [Pravesh Kothari](https://www.cs.cmu.edu/~praveshk/)

+  I had limited exposure to most of the topics in this course (mostly from Theorist's Toolkit 15-751, Graduate Complexity Theory 15-855, and Graph Theory 21-484) such as spectral graph theory, expander graphs, derandomization, etc, and this course helped to solidify and reinforce my understanding.
+  It also proved a lot of things that did not have time to be proved in those earlier classes.
+  Overall I felt that Pravesh is a great lecturer, and the topics covered are very interesting and applicable.
+The course was offered for the first time this semester, so there were a few rough edges (i.e in the proof of Cheeger's inequality he initially did not want to prove it in terms of the Laplacian of the graph to avoid introducing new concepts and notations, but doing so ended up being more confusing than helpful), but overall it is quite a good class.
+The homework problems are reasonable and the workload is on the lighter side.

 - &#11088; 10-708 &nbsp; **[Probablistic Graphical Models](https://andrejristeski.github.io/10708-F22/)**, [Andrej Risteski](https://www.andrew.cmu.edu/user/aristesk/)

+  This class has a reputation of being one of the hardest ML classes, but I think it is actually an excellent class that is very well-taught, so I hope that this reputation does not discourage people interested in the content from taking it.
+The class can be categorized into three module: representation, inference, and learning.
+In the representation module, you will learn about how joint distributions of several variables can be represented efficiently by various models, taking into factors such as causal relationships.
+In the inference module, you will learn that sampling from such models is very hard in general (assuming $$\P \neq \NP$$), and develop probabilistic ways of sampling from them such as Monte-Carlo Markov-Chain and Variational Inference methods.
+  In the final module, you will learn how such models can be fitted to training data.
+  Graphical models form the backbone of many modern machine learning techniques like generative adversarial networks (GANs) and diffusion models, and the way that Andrej teaches all of these topics in a rigorous way to provide a solid mathematical understanding of how they work is essential for keeping up to date with the state-of-the-art in this field.

 - 15-784 &nbsp; **[Foundations of Cooperative AI](https://www.cs.cmu.edu/~15784/)**, [Vincent Conitzer](https://www.cs.cmu.edu/~conitzer/), [Caspar Oesterheld](https://www.andrew.cmu.edu/user/coesterh/), [Tuomas Sandholm](https://www.cs.cmu.edu/~sandholm/)

+  I did not enjoy this course as much as I would have liked for several reasons.
+  The way that the content was presented was relatively hand-wavey, the slides are not very organized, and there are many slides which are essentially summaries of papers that the professors wrote, which made it too high-level to be able to concretely understand anything.
+That said, the course is being offered for the first time, so it will probably improve in subsequent iterations.

 - 10-617 &nbsp; **[Intermediate Deep Learning](https://rsalakhucmu.github.io/10417-22/)**, [Ruslan Salakhutdinov](https://www.cs.cmu.edu/~rsalakhu/)

+  Ruslan is one of the household names in the machine learning community (he invented the Dropout technique to prevent overfitting which is now standard in neural network architectures), and I was very excited to be able to take this class with such a legend in the field.
+I really enjoy his lectures, and he made many remarks about what was happening in the field when various techniques were being introduced as he was introducing them, which really gives you a sense of how the field has evolved over the last few decades from a man who has seen and been through it all.

+  However, I think the course infrastructure requires more improvement.
+Some of the starter code for the assignments are quite poorly written and contain many inconsistencies and wrong/outdated documentation, which leads to a fair amount of frustration from students.
+One particularly annoying inconsistency was how the data formats of their starter code were transposed from Homework 1 to Homework 2.
+My guess is that someone tried to update the assignment but did not have time to fully go through to fix all the inconsistencies before it was released.

+  Many people ask about whether they should take 11-485/785 (Introduction to Deep Learning) offered by the Language Technologies Institute (LTI), or this class offered by the Machine Learning Department (MLD).
+The main difference is that 11-485/785 is more hands-on and practical (most assignments are working on Kaggle datasets), whereas 10-417/617 is more theoretical.

 - 10-703 &nbsp; **[Deep Reinforcement Learning](https://cmudeeprl.github.io/703website_f22/)**, [Katerina Fragkiadaki](https://www.cs.cmu.edu/~katef/)

+  After the middle of the semester, I found it pretty hard to focus and understand what is going on in the class.
+I also frequently found it hard to understand the professor's explanations, and she speaks very quickly.
+I think a big reason for my confusion is that the class assumes that you have done the paper readings before each lecture (my workload meant it was infeasible for me to do that), and so I gained very little from lecture.
+So please avoid my mistake and do your readings before the lecture if you take this class!

+  The homework for this class is really fun as you get to implement reinforcement learning algorithms for agents in various OpenAI Gym environments.
+All assignments are done in groups of up to 3, so remember to grab a friend or two if you're taking this class.

 - 21-651 &nbsp; **General Topology**, [Florian Frick](https://www.math.cmu.edu/~ffrick/)

+  This class generalizes many concepts that is taught in an undergraduate analysis course from metric spaces in $$\mathbb{R}^n$$ to arbitrary topological spaces.
+It took some time for me to un-learn some of the things that I implicitly assumed was just always true, i.e while in a metric space you learn that all sequences contains a convergent subsequences in compact sets, this is no longer true in arbitrary topological spaces.
+Much of the content have connections and parallels to other deeper areas of mathematics, which I found very beautiful.

 - 17-603 &nbsp; **Communications for Software Leaders I**, [Dominick (Nick) Frollini](https://www.linkedin.com/in/frollini/)

+  This course felt like an MBA class.
+It is a required class for Masters of Software Engineering (MSE) students, and one thing that I did not expect was how much the course was geared towards international students (i.e there was quite some emphasis on what is appropriate for US customs and norms), which is understandable as most of the MSE students taking the class are international.
+  I found the segments about how to give oral presentations useful, but did not gain as much from other topics, in particular those concerning written communication.

 - 15-604 &nbsp; **Immigration Course**, [Dave Eckhardt](https://www.cs.cmu.edu/~davide/)

 Units: 90